 - Detect: Ongoing real-time detection of API activity is essential.
 A comprehensive system should be able to provide compliance and risk monitoring alongside advanced threat detection that incorporates artificial intelligence and global API threat intelligence to find well-concealed attacks.

-- Defend: While some API security tools stop at alerting security personnel of threats, a true Unified API Protection solution also includes native real-time remediation.
+- Defend: While some API security tools stop alerting security personnel of threats, a true Unified API Protection solution also includes native real-time remediation.
 Blocking out harmful traffic and stopping even sophisticated and persistent threats should be part of the package, keeping organizations safer with less manual action needed or reliance on third-party tools such as a WAF to avoid vendor lock-in and lowest denominator security.

 There are six individual steps associated with achieving these three pillars of Unified API Security: